 The standard ingress service queues are separated into two types, point-to-point and multipoint. point-to-point queues are used either for VLL services such as Epipe or for unicast traffic within a VPLS, VPRN or IES service.
 Multipoint queues are used by VPLS, VPRN and IES services for packets that must be replicated by the switch fabric.
 Within the IES and VPRN services, only IP multicast routed packets are forwarded through the multipoint queues.
 Within VPLS services, broadcast (MAC DA = ff:ff:ff:ff:ff), multicast (non-broadcast destination with multicast bit set) and packets with an unknown destination MAC address are forwarded through the multipoint queues.
 The standard service queues within the SAP Ingress QoS policy are numbered 1 through 32 of which 8 may be point-to-point queues and 24 multipoint queues.
 Since the HSMDA queues are not required to handle multipoint forwarding into the switch fabric, a distinction between point-to-point and multipoint is not present for HSMDA queues.
-Also, HSMDA queues (numbered 1 through 8) always exist for each queue group on the MDA.
+Also, HSMDA queues are not created or dynamically assigned to a SAP or subscriber context.
+Instead eight queues (numbered 1 through 8) always exist for each queue group on the MDA.
 Since the queue group is assigned to the ingress SAP, all eight queues within the group automatically are available for the SAP.
 This means that although a SAP ingress QoS policy does not reference a particular queue ID, that queue is available for forwarding class mappings.